-Note: not all settings are available for all input types, and not all input types listed here may be available on your unit
+Not all settings are available for all input types, and not all input types listed here may be available on your unit.
+Also note that many of these adjustments may not show without 'Advanced menus' set to On.

-It is recommended that you store your settings once you're happy with them in readiness for future use.
+It is recommended that you Store your settings once you're happy with them in readiness for future use.